The Virtual Currency Regulation Review: Brazil

 Until 2017, two virtual currency exchanges accounted for more than 50 per cent of the market share in Brazil.
 However, the boom in the virtual currencies market in 2017 resulted in the creation of multiple new virtual currencies exchanges business and products, and the number of virtual currency exchanges operating in Brazil jumped from 15 to 28 from December 2017 to August 2018, an increase of 86 per cent.12 In addition, in August 2018 the third-largest virtual currency exchange announced its entrance in the Brazilian market.

 The growth in users' adoption of virtual currencies is not the only factor contributing to this increase.
-The light regulatory requirements to operate a virtual currency exchange in Brazil have also contributed to attract new players to this market.
+The light regulatory requirements to operate a virtual currency exchange in Brazil have also contributed to attract new participants to this market.

 The activities practised by virtual currency exchanges consist of the development and administration of platforms that enable their clients to buy, sell and trade virtual currencies among themselves.